 Ram is the Founder and CEO of Konfidas cybersecurity consulting firm; Co-founder and Director at London Cyber Security (LCS); the Cybersecurity advisor to the National Research and Development Council; member of the national committee for cybersecurity research and development; senior fellow at the Yuval Ne’eman Workshop for Science, Technology and Security, Tel Aviv University.
 In 2011 he served as Secretary of the Prime Minister’s National Cyber Initiative Task Force that spearheaded the government resolution on establishing the National Cyber Bureau.
 In 2010 he co-authored the national civilian space policy.
 Ram holds MA (Cum Laude) from the Tel Aviv University (thesis on Cyber attack of Space Systems), bachelor of the International Space University (ISU), holds a degree in Computer Science, and trained in the elite IDF “Mamram” Programming School.
 Ram retired with honors as Major of the Israel Intelligence Corps.
 He is particularly proud of having won the first place in the IDF gourmet-cooking contest.

-Hay Eytan Cohen Yanarocak (Phd) is a researcher at the Moshe Dayan Center (MDC) and a doctoral candidate in Tel-Aviv University’s School of History.
+Dr. Hay Eytan Cohen Yanarocak (Phd) is a researcher at the Moshe Dayan Center (MDC).
 He is the co-editor of Turkeyscope Insights on Turkish Affairs and serves as the Turkey analyst of MDC’s social media watch bulletin “Bee Hive”.
 In May 2015, he was awarded the Dan David Prize Scholarship in the category of “Past: Retrieving the past, historians and their sources.”

 His areas of expertise are: contemporary Turkish politics, Turkish Foreign policy, Turkish national security policy, Turkish social media, Turkish education system, Turkish-Israeli relations and Kurds in Turkey.